 “Wanting to fuck doesn’t mean I’m sprung.”
-Nia realized how loud she was speaking when a white girl in front of her turned around and turned back out of frustration.
+Nia realized how loud she was speaking when a white girl in front of her turned around, made a face, and turned back out of frustration.

 “What was her problem?”
 Janie asked.
 Nia wished Janie hadn’t noticed so that she could just move on.